benjamin-s-hobbs/reading-notes/401readings/401-Read01-StrategicPolicyDevelopment.md

 * Integrity
 * Privacy

-3. How would your explain the three levels of the SOC 2 pyramid in an analogy your friends or former colleagues would understand?
+3. How would you explain the three levels of the SOC 2 pyramid in an analogy your friends or former colleagues would understand?
+* In real estate, documentation is easy to understand.
+I would tell my colleagues (and my clients).
+  * The foundation is like having your company policy be to "focus on educating clients and doing all we can to advocate on their behalf."
+  * From that foundation, your procedures would communicate how you intend to have your agents make that happen.
+Perhaps your office manager comes up with a checklist of things to address so clients have a complete experience.
+Having templates prepared for use a creating a process for your clients would also be procedures that you could train to in order to enforce the policy.
+  * In the end, after your client's process is complete, you may have a completed checklist to show that you addressed all procedures in turn.
+You may have your client sign something to prove that you advised them of a concept.
+All of this documentation can be shown to support that you completed the procedures and adhered to your policy to "focus on educating clients and doing all we can to advocate on their behalf."

 ## What more do I want to know?